 Delane Bailey and Sandy Raines

 Delane Bailey is a lifelong resident of Cherokee County and is an honorary member and past president of the Service League of Cherokee County.
 Delane began dancing at the age of 3 and continued dancing for 10 years before transitioning to dance performance through cheerleading.
 She is a graduate of Reinhardt University and Kennesaw State University and works with her father at Rick Bailey & Company as a licensed life and health insurance agent.
 She is the mother of two children, Connor and Allie, and is a member of Canton First United Methodist Church.
-Delane will be performing with Sandy Raines of Acworth.
+Delane will be performing with Sandy Raines of Woodstock.
 Sandy began her dance career in the early 80’s teaching clogging and line dancing.
 Sandy has competed in numerous dance challenges and performed at the 1984 World’s Fair in New Orleans, La.
 She has a master’s degree in special education.
 Sandy currently choreographs dances for wedding couples and serves as a dance instructor for company parties and family picnics.

 Jen Davo and Natalie Berry